 Additionally, if the divorcee is a Thai woman, she will have to use her maiden name once again and this will also mean she must have her National ID and her passport amended to her maiden name.

-If in case the divorcing couple has issues on child custody, they may still be able to severe their marriage through an uncontested divorce.
+If in case the divorcing couple has issues with child custody, they may still be able to sever their marriage through an uncontested divorce.
 They only need to put their agreement on child custody in writing and should be signed by them plus two (2) witnesses.
 The said agreement will then be registered along with the divorce.

 A Thai divorce lawyer may come in handy in guiding the couple their rights as individuals after the granting of the divorce.